Equivariant Cohomology of Rationally Smooth Group Embeddings

 \section{Abstract}

-We describe the equivariant cohomology ring of rationally smooth normal projective embeddings of a reductive group.
-These embeddings are obtained as projectivizations of reductive monoids.
+We describe the equivariant cohomology ring of rationally smooth projective embeddings of reductive groups.
+These embeddings are the projectivizations of reductive monoids.
 Our main result describes their equivariant cohomology in terms of roots, idempotents, and underlying monoid data.
 Also, we characterize those embeddings whose equivariant cohomology ring is obtained via restriction to the associated toric variety.
-Such characterization is given in terms of the corresponding cross section lattice.
+Such characterization is given in terms of the closed orbits.